Altai-man/ASN-BER/README.md

 * User-defined type with `APPLICATION`-wide tag.

-If ASN.1 declares tag APPLICATION-wide, for example:
+If ASN.1 has APPLICATION-wide tag declared, for example:

 ```
 BindRequest ::= [APPLICATION 0] SEQUENCE {